ScepticalRabbit/pyCAVE/dev/lsdev/2D_DIC_Deformation_Blender.md

 The error map for simulation case 18 can be seen to just be noise, with no clear deformation patterns.
-It can be seen that there is an area of higher error at the top-left corner of the image, however this can be explained by DIC processing giving relatively larger errors at the ROI edges.
+It can be seen that there is an area of higher error at the top-left corner of the image, however this is likely due to the mesh coarseness, and could be altered by making the mesh finer.
 From the error map, you can see that most of the error is lower than the noise-floor, showing that the existing error is due to noise.
 It should be noted that the error maps for each timestep are very similar, with the final timestep being chosen as an example, as it has the largest level of error.